KnYghT/GTA-Toxic-Modders/README.md

 # GTA-Toxic-Modders
-List of malicious modders in GTA Online made by MxGTA#1746 and N0N5T0P#0001.
+List of malicious modders in GTA Online made by (Discord name) MxGTA#1746 and N0N5T0P#0001.
 <br>

 *You are free to contribute to this list and to use it for your own purposes.*